eoinkelly/notes/aws/iam/policies.md

     * The pattern in an SCP is to have one Allow statement which allows everything and then explicitly Deny things in granular way
     * If an SCP is considered as part of a request, it **must** have an Allow for the action
 5. Session Policy
+    * When you create a session via `AssumeRole` you can add a JSON policy which can make the session more restricted than the role would normally allow.

-Places a policy can be stored in one of 5 places:
+A policy can be stored in one of:

 1. A dedicated policy object, either customer or AWS managed (Type: identity policy, permissions boundary policy, Service control policy)
 2. Inline in a user (Type: Identity policy)
 3. Inline in a group (Type: Identity policy)
 4. Inline in a role  (Type: Identity policy)
 5. Inline in an AssumeRole API call (Type: Session policy)
+6. Inline in a resource e.g. S3 bucket (Type: resource policy)

 ## Evaluation